 Canadian French (Québécois) and European French Are Vastly Different

 Just as American or Canadian English can vary immensely from British or Australian English, the French language changes considerably from country to country.
-While Canada and France are the most popular destinations to perfect your French skills abroad, it’s worth noting that there are numerous other options available, everywhere from Switzerland to Haiti to Morocco.
+While Canada and France are the most popular destinations to perfect your French skills abroad, it’s worth noting that there are numerous other countries where you can learn French, everywhere from Switzerland to Haiti to Morocco.
 As my studies took me to Montreal, Quebec and Paris, France, I’m only able to speak to my experiences in these two regions.

 One of the first things about Canadian French that struck me when I initially arrived in Montreal was the accent.
 Having learned French from a European French teacher in high school, it was jarring, to say the least, to hear firsthand how different the accents were in Quebec.
 When I first arrived, I couldn’t understand a single word with how quickly people spoke and the variations in pronunciation.
 It took a few months of full immersion to adjust and grasp an understanding of Quebecois.